-- You Still Have to Dispose of the Waste Bags: Because the Dry Flush toilet bags and seals the waste, it is easy to dispose of.
-It is legal to toss human waste in with the normal trash.
+- You Still Have to Dispose of the Waste Bags: Because the Dry Flush toilet bags seal the waste, it is easy to dispose of.
+(Note: Check with your local authority regarding the legalities of placing human waste in with the normal trash).
 However, if you are living off grid and don’t have garbage collection, it might be better to use a composting toilet instead and not worry about burying bags of crap in your yard.

 - Refill Cartridges Are Expensive: At about $450-$600, the Dry Flush toilet is cheaper than many composting toilets and chemical portable toilets.
 However, you have to buy refill cartridges for the liner bags.
 When bought in a 3-pack at Home Depot, these cost about $1.10 per bag!

 - Have to Use More Toilet Paper When You Pee: The Dry Flush toilet pushes air out as it seals waste.
 If you just pee and don’t use any toilet paper, it might push out the pee as it seals the bag.
 So, you might want to follow the “If it’s yellow, let it mellow” rule or toss in some paper to absorb the liquid.

 - Runs On Battery Power: The Dry Flush toilet uses a battery to seal off waste.
 The battery can be charged in a typical 120v outlet or with solar.
 If you don’t have a way of recharging the toilet (such as during a grid outage), this will obviously be a problem.